3 Concerns Keeping Procurement Leaders Awake at Night

 No company is immune to supplier risk, as we’ve all learned over the past year.
 Survey data shows that enterprises are responding, with almost 70% of CPOs reporting active involvement with risk management this year, up from 56% last year.

-When you have thousands of suppliers around the globe, if you don’t have the tools that offer real-time end-to-end visibility and intuitive control — as well as proactive alerts and vendor sentiment analysis built upon AI, ML, and community intelligence — your supplier risk is both unknowable and unmanageable.
-The solution includes developing a comprehensive 360-degree view of the customer, which requires integrated data systems and eliminating functional silos.
+When you have thousands of suppliers around the globe, if you don’t have the tools that offer strategic sourcing best practices, such as real-time end-to-end visibility and intuitive control — as well as proactive alerts and vendor sentiment analysis built upon AI, ML, and community intelligence — your supplier risk is both unknowable and unmanageable.
+The vendor risk management solution includes developing a comprehensive 360-degree view of the customer, which requires integrated data systems and eliminating functional silos.

 Talent Development and Acquisition